thorlindberg/thesis/dissertation/3-1 introduction-proposal.md

 <br>

 The proposed features are demonstrated and validated through the `TXON.js` library, and critically evaluated with a comparison to TypeScript validation in the CI/CD environment of GitLab.
-This is not an exhaustive review of the format, but aims to demonstrate that a more explicitly typed JSON format can improve the process of debugging, by acting as a communication tool for alignment of expectations between teams of developers.
+This is not an exhaustive review of the format, but aims to demonstrate that a more explicitly typed JSON format can improve the process of validation and debugging, by acting as a communication tool for alignment of expectations between teams of developers.

 {"break":true}